jlscs/FastNN/readme_en.md

 | flowers |  5     |60000   |10000  | BeiJing：oss://pai-online-beijing.oss-cn-beijing-internal.aliyuncs.com/fastnn-data/flowers/ ShangHai：oss://pai-online.oss-cn-shanghai-internal.aliyuncs.com/fastnn-data/flowers/

 ### 2.2 Kick-off Training
 The main file in FastNN is 'train_image_classifiers.py'.
-User parameters, Model base parameters as well as relative instructions are summaried in file 'flags.py'.
+User parameters as well as  relative instructions are summarized in file 'flags.py'.
-For more information, turn to chapter 3.
-Among all params, the most common six params are listed as the following:
+For more information, please turn to chapter 3.
+Among all params, the most common six params are listed as  following:
-* task_type：String type. options among ['pretrain', 'finetune'], which clarifies task is 'pretrain' or 'finetune', default 'pretrain';
+* task_type：String type.
+Clarifying whether 'pretrain' or 'finetune', 'pretrain' by default;
 * enable_paisoar：Bool type.
-Default True，when trying out locally, should set False;
+True by default，when trying FastNN locally, should be set False;
 * dataset_name：String type.
-Indicating training dataset, like files 'cifar10.py、flowers.py、mnist.py' in 'images/datasets', default mock;
+Indicating training dataset, like files 'cifar10.py, flowers.py, mnist.py' in 'images/datasets', 'mock' by default;
 * train_files：String type.
 Indicating names of all training files separated by comma, default None;
 * dataset_dir：String type.
-Indicating training dataset directory, default None;
+Indicating training dataset directory, None by default;
 * model_name：String type.
-Indicating model name, options among ['resnet_v1_50', 'vgg', 'inception']，for more info, check images/models;
+Indicating model name, options among ['resnet_v1_50', 'vgg', 'inception']，for more information, check images/models;

-Particularly, if task_type is 'finetune', model_dir and ckpt_file_name need to be assigned correctly, which indicates checkpoint dir and checkpoint file name respectively。
+Particularly, if task_type is 'finetune', model_dir and ckpt_file_name need also be specified, which indicates checkpoint dir and checkpoint file name respectively。

 We provide instructions for FastNN model libraty on "Local Trial" and "PAI Trial" as following.

 #### 2.2.1 Local Trial

-FastNN for now does not support PAISoar locally, wrt. no support for local distribution.
+For now, the initial version of FastNN  does not support PAISoar locally.
 If only for single-gpu training task, user param 'enable_paisoar' should set False, and software requirements lists:

 |software|version|
 | :-----: | :----: |